Power + Energy Associates

 Performance degradation is always an important consideration.
 Degradation is a fact of life and every plant is subject, to a greater or less degree, to degradation in output and heat rate.
 Accurate performance data is essential for day-to-day operation and billing purposes and avoid significant financial loss to the Owner.
 Recovering performance will require action with performance and maintenance being linked.
 Good performance analysis will detect changes in the plant, which will be used to determine when maintenance is to be scheduled.

-Anyone requiring more information about these matters or wishing to discuss performance issues is cordially invited to contact Power + Energy Associates.
+Anyone requiring more information about these matters or wishing to discuss performance issues is cordially invited to contact us at Power + Energy Associates.